CameronAllan16/vue-python-webapp/README.md

 Hello world, this is a Vue app built with a python backend.
 Hopefully I stick to this project

 ## Initialize the file folder
-upone cloning, navigate to client directory by using `cd client` and run
+upon cloning, navigate to client directory by using `cd client` and run
 `npm install`